 Roxanne: That’s really cool.

-Matt: You’re were in the Air Force in the ‘90s.
+Matt: You joined the Air Force in the ‘90s.
 Can you tell us a bit about your experience there and what brought you from the Air Force to the world of software development?

 Fred: I always forget about that!
 I was into computers before the Air Force.
 It’s not as impressive now, because babies have iPads and they’re computer experts by the time they’re 1.
 But when I was 12, I built my first computer – that was pretty impressive at the time.
 So, I’ve been into computers since I was 8 – that’s when we got my first one.
 I tried to get into software development when I was 16, but the internet wasn’t like it is today, with 56k dial-up modems, and I would struggle with object-oriented programming at the time.
 I didn’t understand it.
 Every book I’d read, I’d only get so far before it went beyond my brain.
 My brain couldn’t handle it.